-(1) Unless otherwise agreed by the parties,-

-(a) any written communication is deemed to have been received if it is delivered to the addressee personally or at their place of business, habitual residence or mailing address, and

-(b) if none of the places referred to in clause (a) can be found after making a reasonable inquiry, a written communication is deemed to have been received if it is sent to the addressee's last known place of business, habitual residence or mailing address by registered letter or by any other means which provides a record of the attempt to deliver it.

-(2) Unless otherwise agreed by the parties, a written communication sent electronically is deemed to have been received if it is sent to the electronic mailing address of the addressee.

-(3) The communication is deemed to have been received on the day it is so delivered.

-(4) This section does not apply to written communications in respect of proceedings of any court or judicial authority.
+- (1) Unless otherwise agreed by the parties,- - (a) any written communication is deemed to have been received if it is delivered to the addressee personally or at their place of business, habitual residence or mailing address, and - (b) if none of the places referred to in clause (a) can be found after making a reasonable inquiry, a written communication is deemed to have been received if it is sent to the addressee's last known place of business, habitual residence or mailing address by registered letter or by any other means which provides a record of the attempt to deliver it. - (2) Unless otherwise agreed by the parties, a written communication sent electronically shall be deemed to have been received if sent to the electronic mailing address of the addressee, provided that such electronic mailing address has been provided by a party to the arbitral tribunal after the commencement of arbitration proceedings. - (3) The communication is deemed to have been received on the day it is so delivered. - (4) This section does not apply to written communications in respect of proceedings of any court or judicial authority.